ClementChevrier/3.-M-moire/README.md

 # Pricer-Equity

-An Autocall Pricer and other equity products with differents volatility models implemented
+An Autocall Pricer as well as other equity products with differents volatility models